Zeighnab/Kode_kloud_Tasks/sys_admin_tasks/Linux_Configure_Sudo/solution.md

 ![](./img/4.png)

-4. Repeat this steps for other app servers
+4. Repeat these steps for other app servers